isa-group/SLA4OAI-TC/specs/index.md

 - `type` and `format` describes the data-type following same conventions as OpenAPI 3.x.
 - `description` provides a label for the metric been defined.
-- `resolution` could be `check` or `consumption` (_optional_).
-  - `check` is a precondition that can be evaluated before granting permission for the service (no need to evaluate the payload).
-  - `consumption` is a check that needs to inspect the message to decide if limits will be overpassed or not.

 - `unit` (when applicable) describes the units to be used for the measure. e.g. `ms`, `req/s`, etc.

 ### 5. Pricing